 A (deterministic) size-based \emph{matching policy} is defined formally as a function $\Phi: \Q \times \V \to \V \cup \{\bot\}$, where $\Q$ is an infinite subset of $\N^n$ that contains the reachable states of the system.
-We will delve into further discussion on $\Q$ in \Cref{sec:greedy-policies,sec:nongreedy-policies}.
-For each $q \in \Q$ and $i \in \V$, an incoming class-$i$ item that finds the system in state~$q$ is matched with an item of class~$\Phi(q, i)$ if $\Phi(q, i) \in \V$ and is added to the class-$i$ queue if $\Phi(q, i) = \bot$.
-The matching policy is assumed to be \emph{adapted} to the compatiblity graph~$G$ in the sense that
+In-depth discussion on $\Q$ will come in \Cref{sec:greedy-policies,sec:nongreedy-policies}.
+For each $q \in \Q$ and $i \in \V$, an incoming class-$i$ item that finds the system in state~$q$ is matched with an item of class~$\Phi(q, i)$ if $\Phi(q, i) \in \V$ and is added to class-$i$ queue if $\Phi(q, i) = \bot$.
+The matching policy is assumed to be \emph{adapted} to the compatibility graph~$G$ in the sense that

-The system dynamics is described by a Markov chain $Q = (Q_t, t \in \N)$, called the \emph{queue-size process}, where $Q_t = (Q_{t, 1}, Q_{t, 2}, \ldots, Q_{t, n})$ is an $n$-dimensional vector giving the number of unmatched items of each class right after the arrival of the $t$-th item, for each $t \in \N$, with the assumption that the system is initially empty, that is, $Q_0 = 0$.
-The system dynamics satisfies the recursion
+where $V_i$ is the neighbor set of node~$i$ in~$G$.
+The system dynamics are described by a Markov chain $Q = (Q_t, t \in \N)$, called the \emph{queue-size process}.
+For each $t \in \N$, $Q_t = (Q_{t, 1}, Q_{t, 2}, \ldots, Q_{t, n})$ is an $n$-dimensional vector giving the number of unmatched items of each class right after the arrival of the $t$-th item, with the assumption that the system is initially empty, that is, $Q_0 = 0$.
+The system dynamics satisfy the recursion

-where $J_{t+1} = \Phi(Q_t, I_t)$ for each $t \in \N$, and $\one_i$ is the $n$-dimensional vector with one in coordinate~$i$ and zero elsewhere, for each $i \in \V$.
+where $J_t = \Phi(Q_t, I_t)$ for each $t \in \N$, and $\one_i$ is the $n$-dimensional vector with one in coordinate~$i$ and zero elsewhere, for each $i \in \V$.
 We assume that the policy~$\Phi$ is such that the Markov chain $Q$ has state space~$\Q$ and is irreducible.
 By unfolding the recursion~\eqref{eq:Q-rec}, we obtain that, for each $t \in \N$,

 where $E_i \subseteq \E$ is the set of edges that are incident to node~$i$ in the graph~$G$, for each $i \in \V$, $L_{t, i}$ is the number of class-$i$ items among the first~$t$ arrivals, for each $t \in \N$ and $i \in \V$, and $M_{t, k}$ is the number of times that classes~$i$ and~$j$ are matched over the first~$t$ arrivals, for each $t \in \N$ and $\{i,j\} = e_k \in \E$: